kallaway/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Bill Hall]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [October 9, 2020].

 ## Log
+Requirements:

+    You have a deep understanding of HTML, CSS, and JS.
+    You keep up with the latest technologies (CSS Grid, Flexbox, Web Animations API, Observers, etc.) and understand how and when to use feature detection, polyfills, @supports, and vendor-prefixes to provide cross-browser support.
+    You are comfortable with templating engines like Mustache or Handlebars.
+    You have experience using RESTful APIs in your applications.

+Preferred Requirements:

+    Familiarity with Vue.js or similar frameworks is a plus.
+    Familiarity with progressive enhancement is a plus.
+    Familiarity with MongoDB or other NoSQL databases is a plus.

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+I copied some requirements from a job listing that I would like to have, and will focus on learning those requirements initially.
+Since I am interested in a front end position, I will mainly focus on learning front end stuff.

 ### R1D2